cybercongress/cyber/main.md

 5. Check the [bandwidth-algo](bandwidth limit)
 6. Check the validity of CIDs
 7. If the signatures, the bandwidth limit and CIDs are all valid, apply [cyberlinks](cyberlinks) and transactions
-8. Calculate the vaules of [cyber~Rank](cyber-rank) for every round for the CIDs on the [knowledge-graph](knowledge graph)
+8. Calculate the values of [cyber~Rank](cyber-rank) for every round for the CIDs on the [knowledge-graph](knowledge graph)

 The rest of this document discusses the rationale and the technical details of the proposed protocol.

 ## Knowledge graph

 We represent a knowledge graph as a weighted graph of directed links between content addresses.
-Aka, content identificators, CIDs, IPFS hashes, or simply - IPFS links.
+Aka, content identifiers, CIDs, IPFS hashes, or simply - IPFS links.
 In this document, we will use the above terms as synonyms.

 ![knowledge-graph](images/knowledge-graph.png)